-(1) Summarize your past research achievements and research plans for the Doctoral Program in a report in English or Japanese, comprising no more than ten A4-sized pages, including formulas, diagrams, etc. Include a list of your past research achievements at the end of the report.
-For each achievement, briefly explain the contributions made by you during the execution of the research task.
+(1) Summarize your past research achievements and research plans for the Doctoral Program in a report in Japanese or English, comprising no more than ten A4-sized pages, including formulas, diagrams, etc. Include a list of your past research achievements at the end of the report.
+The list includes academic papers, research presentations, patents, products, and other examples of the applicant's achievements.
+In the case of collaborative achievements involving several persons, clearly indicate the part and the weight of the applicant's contributions for each achievement.
 Applicants may use any format appropriate for this report.

-(2) Provide an English summary of the above report of about one A4-sized page.

-(3) Provide responses to the following questions regarding the content of the above report in English or Japanese, comprising no more than two A4-sized pages.

-(a) What is the goal of your research?

-(b) What are the specific content of this research and the methods used?

-(c) What is the current status of this field of research, in Japan and overseas?

-(d) What aspects of this research could be considered new in comparison to past researches in this field?

-(e) How will the results of this research contribute to the field in question?
+- (2) Provide an English summary of the above report of about one A4-sized page. - (3) Provide responses to the following questions regarding the content of the above report in Japanese or English, comprising no more than two A4-sized pages. - (a) What is the goal of your research? - (b) What are the specific contents of this research and the methods used? - (c) What is the current status of this field of research, in Japan and overseas? - (d) What aspects of this research could be considered new in comparison to past researches in this field? - (e) How will the results of this research contribute to the field in question?

-5. Primary Examinations
+5. Selection Methods